-Too polite to protest, Daniel felt an internal shrug of destiny’s hand when he accepted the card Lady Sonalí presented.
+Too polite to protest, Daniel felt an internal shrug of destiny’s hand.
 How would it be to hold her in his arms throughout the set?
-Daniel scratched a line through Thornhill’s name before adding his initials and then returning the card to her.
+“Thank you for the honor, Lady Sonalí.”

 “I imagine our Sonalí would prefer to spend her time with the young people, Thornhill,” Daniel’s father observed.

 “I am but one and forty,” the duke declared righteously.

 Daniel’s mother soothed the egos of her husband and her brother, a task Daniel witnessed Lady Eleanor do on more than one occasion.

 “Both you and Linworth are young for men of your station, Brantley; even so, time marches on without our permission.
 In truth, it pleases me no longer to claim the status of a debutant in English Society.
 I find aging is quite delightful.
 I never tolerated the strictures of Society well.”